-Development of a new integrated multi-purpose recreation facility at Menangle Park to meet the growing population in the new southern areas.
+Development of a new aquatic centre and integrated multi-purpose recreation facility at Menangle Park to meet the growing population in the new southern areas.
 This should be integrated with a district level multi-purpose community centre (3,000-3,500 sqm) with arts and performance spaces and a place based library.
-The Campbelltown City Aquatic Strategy will explore the potential for an integrated
+Based on the NSW People Places benchmarks this library would